mapninja/Earthsys144/DataCollection_AGO_Collector.md

 ## Collecting Field Data with ArcGIS Collector

 **ArcGIS Online** is becoming the fully functional online GIS that it has always promised.
-This workshop is designed as an introduction to **ArcGIS.com** and **Collector for ArcGIS**, and assumes some familiarity with spatial data and basic GIS terminology.
-Participants will explore a  workflow for creating and managing multi-user spatial field data collection projects using nothing but a browser and consumer-grade mobile phones (iOS or Android).
+This exercise is designed as an introduction to **ArcGIS.com** and **Collector for ArcGIS**, and assumes some familiarity with spatial data and basic GIS terminology.
+You will explore a  workflow for creating and managing multi-user spatial field data collection projects using nothing but a browser and consumer-grade mobile phone (iOS or Android).

-Participants will learn to:
+You will learn to:

 * Create empty "feature classes" to hold spatial data
 * Customize the data schema to the field data need